Elevating Your Drawings with Plaster Textures: A Comprehensive Guide for Artists

 - Apply pressure to the tool and drag it across the surface to create texture.

-- Work in small sections to maintain consistency.
+- Work in small sections to maintain consistency across the artwork.

 - Blend the edges of each section to avoid visible seams.

-- Allow the texture to dry completely before adding any additional layers.
+- Allow the texture to dry completely before adding more layers if desired.

-- If desired, apply a second layer of texture for more depth.
+- If needed, apply a second layer of texture for more depth and complexity.

-- Clean your tools immediately after use to preserve their quality.
+- Clean your tools immediately after use to maintain their quality.

 Tips and Best Practices for Texturing with SG258

-- Work quickly, as SG258 can set fast.
+Work quickly, as SG258 can set fast.
 Prepare small batches if needed.
+This prevents waste and ensures fresh material.
+Keep a damp cloth handy to clean up mistakes promptly.

 Evaluating and Enhancing Your Results